 This has a negative impact on further buying behavior at the retailer.
 "As long as end customers are informed seamlessly, nine out of ten are satisfied, even if it takes longer," emphasizes the Vice President International Sales.
 "This is especially important because customer satisfaction with returns management clearly increases repurchase rates."

-The expert therefore recommends that online retailers communicate seamlessly with their customers, including real-time tracking and push-up messages to cell phones throughout the delivery and returns process.
+Therefore it's recommended that online retailers communicate seamlessly with their customers, including sending real-time tracking and mobile phone push notifications throughout the delivery and returns process.
 The latter, in particular, is too often neglected.

-Thus, the customer receives quick and uncomplicated news about the status of their return and especially their account balance.
+Thus, the customer receives quick and transparent notifications about the status of their return and especially their account balance.
 This has a positive effect on the repurchase rate.

 Guaranteeing a simple and personal return